briankoser/antonio/README.md

 - [x] Slow calls to BGG, in accordance with TOS
 - [ ] Cache API data
 - [ ] Highlight games for trade that are close in price (might not be worth the effort)

+---

+No longer hosting or supporting.
+It served its purpose.